grantila/yaml-diff-patch/README.md

 function yamlOverwrite( yaml: string, newJson: any ): string;
 ```

-Uses the source yaml as the source object and diffs that against `newJson`, then applies this diff as a patch to the yaml.
-This will overwrite the fields that are different, yet while maintaining the structure of the source yaml.
+Uses the source `<yaml>` as the source object and diffs that against `<newJson>`, then applies this diff as a patch to the `<yaml>`.
+This will overwrite the fields that are different, while maintaining the structure of the source YAML.

+Returns the patched YAML.

-This is the same as `yamlDiffPatch( yaml, yamlToJson( yaml ), newJson );` where `yamlToJson` would parse the yaml into JSON.
+This is the same as `yamlDiffPatch( yaml, yamlToJson( yaml ), newJson );` where `yamlToJson` would parse YAML into JSON.

 # Executables